xcoderx987/auto-typing-server/README.md

 - Open the Copy Cat app on your smartphone.

-- Enter the IP address of your laptop in the app’s connection settings.
+- Enter the IP address(IPv4) of your laptop in the app’s connection settings.

 - Press Connect.